Natural Horsemanship Lessons

 Private Lessons are $75 per lesson.

-- Alaskan weather can be unpredictable.
-On days below ten degrees or days when it has snowed a tremendous amount, we will aim to not cancel lessons but rather to choose the lesson material and activities accordingly, including unmounted curriculum inside the barn.
+• Alaskan weather can be unpredictable.
+On days below ten degrees or days when it is very rainy or windy, or if it has snowed a tremendous amount, we will aim to not cancel lessons but rather to choose the lesson material and activities accordingly, including unmounted curriculum inside the barn.

 We fill our classes from our waitlist.
 If you would like to sign up on our waitlist, please click below.